 Insomnia can be a major drag.
 It makes us feel deflated and defeated, never allowing us to really enjoy the day.
 There are a number of different treatments, many of which are narcotic and have adverse side effects.
-CBD oil and melatonin are excellent alternatives – they both are safe, effective, and natural.
+Melatonin is an excellent for those looking to get healthy sleep.
+Still, many consumers are curious if they can take CBD oil with melatonin for added benefits.

 What is Melatonin and Why Do People Use It?